qaware/cloud-native-weather-golang/docs/README.md

 these traits can be introduced pretty easily into the weather service application.

 **Lab Instructions**
-1. Expose a /metrics endpoint that exposes Prometheus formatted data
+1. Expose a /metrics endpoint that exposes Prometheus compatible data
 2. (_optional_) Introduce and emit OpenTelemetry tracing data
 3. (_optional_) Introduce and use JSON structured logging as output